mvolkmann/blog/src/swift-ui.md

   - on large screens, appears as a Popover
   - can use to request confirmation before a destructive operation
   - SwiftUI creates this with `ActionSheet`, but that is deprecated.
     TODO: What takes its place?
+Perhaps it must be created using `Sheet`.

 - {% aTargetBlank
     "https://developer.apple.com/design/human-interface-guidelines/ios/views/activity-views/",